blockchain-lab-um/masca/packages/docs/docs/integrate-masca/rpc-methods.md

 #### Description

-`addFriendlyDapp` adds the current dApp (origin of the current dApp) to the list of friendly dApps.
-Friendly dApps do not show pop-ups.
+`addFriendlyDapp` adds the current dapp (origin of the current dapp) to the list of friendly dapps.
+Friendly dapps do not show pop-ups.

 ```typescript
 const response = await ethereum.request({